 Consider using accounting software to track transactions.
 Accounting solutions include automation features that compute totals and compile statements for you.
 Other functions include invoice creation, transaction tracking, and vendor reports, among others.

-5. Get capital
+5. Get capital to open a second business location

 Having started your original business location, you know that it takes money to make money.
-Opening a second is no different.
+Opening a second location is no different.
 But unlike the first time, you have a steady stream of revenue that can help you open another location.

 To determine how much money you need, make a list of all expenses.
 Double-check that you’ve included hidden costs of running a business, such as taxes and permits.
 Consider startup expenses plus your current location’s costs.